eugenebolotin/logxy/README.md

 It is based on ZeroMQ and waits for **messages in format: [filename]\t[message]**.

+**message** is any byte sequence.
+Only first tab is used as filename delimiter.

 You can use it from any language that has ZeroMQ library binding.
 <br><br>
 *Yes, @epikhinm, you should pass filename with each message. :)*